mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-match-snapshot.md

 modified: 2024-09-28T12:54:48-06:00
 ---

-Alright, so **toMatchSnapshot**—kind of sounds fancy, right?
+So **toMatchSnapshot**—kind of sounds fancy, right?
 But it's actually here to make your life easier, especially in situations where manually checking a ton of output would make you want to quit and open a taco truck instead.
 Here’s the deal:

 ## What Does it Do?